Topic (Sticky) Frost PvE Guide (5.4)

 For DW: If you gear the way I tell you, Obliterate will not hit as hard as Howling Blasts.
 That doesn't mean you don't use it, though.
 Remember when I told you to always keep all your pairs of runes recharging?
-In order to get some damage out of your Unholy runes, you'll use Obliterate (or Death and Decay) when both of your Unholy runes are available.
-You will not use it at other times, in order to force your Tier 75 talent choice into giving you nothing but more Death and Frost runes, which are the ones you really want.
+In order to get some damage out of your Unholy runes, you'll use Obliterate when at least one of your Unholy runes are available.
+(And if you picked Runic Empowerment, you'll use it only when both Unholy runes are available, in order to "game" RE into giving you only Frost and Death runes back.)

 Although it hits much harder for DW than 2H, both specs will be using Frost Strike to expend their runic power and trigger the rune regeneration mechanics from tier 75 of the talent grid.
 Make sure you're only using it when you can get the most benefit out of that regen mechanic.
 I've explained this in the talent section, but here's the refresher:

-Blood Tap with macro: Only use Frost Strike when you have 10 or fewer Blood Charges
+Blood Tap: Only use Frost Strike when you have 11 or fewer Blood Charges

 Runic Empowerment: Only Frost Strike when at least one of your runes is at zero and not currently recharging

-Runic Corruption (2H only): Only Frost Strike when at least one rune of each type is in the process of recharging
+Runic Corruption: Only Frost Strike when at least one rune of each type is in the process of recharging

 For 2H: This is only an AoE ability for you.
 Except for when Rime removes the rune cost, ignore this ability when fighting a single target.